Class Schedules & Events

 We also hold an annual Spring Concert performance the second or third week in May.
 Our next Spring Concert date is tentatively May 17th, 2022 at the Tecumseh Center for the Arts.
 Showtime is 7:00pm.

 Performers' attire is standard concert dress: white on top, black on bottom.

 All performances are free of admission as a service to our families, friends, and supporting communities.

 Unlike some ensembles, attending private lessons is not a requirement to participate in NHME's activities.
 While some choose private lessons in addition to playing with our group, the majority of our students do not study privately and still perform at a competent, early-college level.
 NHME does not discourage private lessons, however.
 A student learning with us and studying privately is going to get good fast!
 If one has to choose between learning in an ensemble setting or learning solo on their own privately, choose ensemble learning — it's much more fun and rewarding together!
 Some instruments have steeper learning curves than others when first starting out.
-Private lessons can be useful in helping a student get over those initial hurdles.
+Private lessons can be useful in helping a student overcome those initial hurdles.
 There are also some instruments that we do not as yet teach such as piano or guitar where private instruction would be the way to go.
 Having been in the community and involved in the musical scene for over 20 years, we’re well connected and networked.
-We can recommend some great private teachers.
+We can recommend some great private lesson teachers and instructors.
 Give us a call or check out our links page!